Surviving School Lunches

 - Many schools have a nut-free policy.
 Find out more about the allergy policy at your child’s school and pack ‘allergen friendly’ school safe meals and snacks.
 MadeGood® Organic Granola Minis and Bars are made in a peanut free and tree nut free facility so they can be safely sent to school.

 - Add color, crunch and a dip.
 The more green, red, white, yellow veggies in the bag the more it will be in your kids tummy!
 Kids love to dip.
-Pack hummus, yoghurt or guacamole.
+Pack hummus, yogurt or guacamole.

 - Build a healthy lunchbox relationship with kids.
 Ask them how they liked lunch & brainstorm for improvements.